makaylatang/Certificate/README.md

 # Certificates
-### These are certificate from online courses platforms.
+### These are my certificates from online courses platforms.
 > R, Python, SQL, SAS, Linux, Deep Learning, and Tableau

 🌟 Professional Data Scientist Certificate from DataCamp